Milkywire/interview-assignment/README.md

 The goal of this assignment is not to make a perfect solution, but to have something to act as a starting point for a technical discussion during the interview.

+Besides the assignment itself, please:

+1. Submit the assignment as a repository on github

-Please cover parts of the project with tests.
+2. Cover parts of the project with tests.
 Think about how you structure your files and folders, maintain good naming conventions, pick libraries for common tasks etc. Write the code as if this project would be extended with more functionality and be maintained by a team.

-Also write down the trade-offs and decisions you have made, stuff you left out (if any), what you would do if you had more time etc. Please also submit this together with the rest of the assignment (eg. in the Readme of your submission repository).
+3. Write down the trade-offs and decisions you have made, stuff you left out (if any), what you would do if you had more time etc. Please also submit this together with the rest of the assignment (eg. in the Readme of your submission repository).

 # Assignments (choose one of them)